Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 11. When we were magic by Sarah Gailey

-When We Were Magic has one of the best openings I've ever read in a book.
-Honestly, the first page made me laugh so much.
-When we were magic is a fantasy book set in a high school setting.
-It follows characters with magic powers.
+When We Were Magic has one of the best openings in a book.
+The first page makes you laugh out loud.
+This urban fantasy is set in a high school.
+And it feels much more like a contemporary.

-The writing in this book really made me laugh.
+The writing in this book made me laugh.
 But I absolutely adored the friendship group in this book.
-The group was really supportive of each other.
-Also, Also, the parents in this book were really supportive which I always appreciate.
+The group was supportive of each other.
+I also adored the supportive parents.
+Something missing from many ya fantasy books.

 My only complaint is that the romance felt quite under developed.
-But overall, it's a light-hearted fantasy book and easy to read in one sitting.
-If you like These Witches Don't Burn then you should definitely read this one.
+But overall, this light-hearted fantasy is easy to read in one sitting.

 Good reads rating: 3.67